LambdaTest/selenide-testng-sample/README.md

 ```

-Now here is the sample test file (SingleTest.java file) which is to be executed for the automation test through LambdaTest :
+Now, here is the sample test file **SingleTest.java file** which is to be executed for the automation test through LambdaTest Selenium Grid.

 ```